apache/mxnet/docs/api/julia/index.md

 ## Installation
 * [Ubuntu installation guide](../../install/ubuntu_setup.html)
 * Mac / Windows guides are not available (contributions welcome!)

 ## Docs
-To build your own copy of the [MXNet Julia Site](site/index.html) using Docker, run `dev_menu.py` from the MXNet source root and choose the menu item for Julia docs.
+To build your own copy of the [MXNet Julia Site](site/index.html), run `make -C julia/docs` from the MXNet source root directory.
+You can also generate it with Docker by using `dev_menu.py` from the root directory and choosing to build the entire website.
+The Julia site will be located in `api/julia/site/`.